-Why I Traveled to Eritrea
+Why Did I Travel to Eritrea?

 I’ve been intrigued by the lack of information about Eritrea, and the research proved to be the toughest I’ve ever done on any country.
 Almost all academic books published on Eritrea are written by researchers who have never actually visited Eritrea.
 When I attended a lecture on Eritrea at Georgetown University the professor showed us a documentary on Eritrea, but neither the professor nor the producers of the documentary ever visited the country.

 Meghan Markle advocated for the situation in Eritrea at One Young World, but also never made it to Eritrea.
 It stunned me that the majority of researchers and advocates based their information on relations from Eritrean refugees and no one ever tried to enter the country, undercover or not.

 Based on my past experience working on women’s rights in Mexico, I knew that when it comes to topics concerning human rights, we can often experience a discourse between academic research and practical in-country investigation.
 I made it my mission that if I’m ever to speak on human rights issues in Eritrea, I need to see the full picture.

 I had to see Eritrea with my own eyes, so I stayed quiet about the trip in order to obtain a visa.
 It’s not easy to travel to Eritrea and even harder to travel around Eritrea (and it actually became even harder after I left the country), but thanks to traveling in a group I experienced almost no issues.